Last Energy: Design and construction

 Using the same principles as the oil and gas industry, Last Energy's approach is meant to reduce the costs and timeline delivering a nuclear plant.
 The PWR-20 is sized to co-locate next to private sector industrial users such as manufacturers, steel mills, as well as data centers.
-Last Energy's co-location strategy allows customers to receive power directly and avoid grid restraints.
+One plan involves connecting microreactors to data centers via both private wires and the power grid.
 The company purposefully relies on off-the-shelf supply chains, and can deliver a plant within 24 months.

 Once completed, the PWR-20 fits inside a football field.
 Unique among nuclear developers, Last Energy does not seek any government financing to develop its plants.

 The PWR-20 employs a 20 MWe (80 MWth) single-loop pressurized water reactor that has a 300C continuous output.
 The design uses standard full-length pressurized water reactor fuel enriched to 4.95% and closed-cycle air cooling.

 Due to its reliance on air cooling systems, the PWR-20 does not need to be sited near a water source and is tailored to serve dispersed energy users.
 Last Energy can deliver more than one unit to scale output to the customer's needs.